 Completion of two years of the same foreign language in high school or eight college semester credits of the same foreign language or in American Sign Language at the elementary 2 level or above (e.g. French, German, Italian, Spanish 1121 or higher or ASL2150 or higher).
 Foreign and sign language courses satisfy elective credits toward the A.A. degree.
 All A.A. and bachelor's degree recipients must meet the foreign language requirement.

 The graduation application is completed online when students are in their last term.
 Students log in, click on MyAcademics, and click on "Apply for Graduation" and pay the applicable graduation fee.
 The application will then be sent to the department chair for approval.
 Students who complete all graduation requirements and pay the graduation fee are entitled to receive a diploma and participate in the commencement ceremonies.
 Daytona State reserves the right to certify students as graduates/completers once they have completed all requirements for the degree or certificate, regardless if they have completed an application for graduation.
-Students who do not complete the graduation application process will not receive a diploma or have the degree or certificate earned statement on their official transcript.
+Students who do not complete the graduation application process will not receive a diploma but will have the degree or certificate earned statement on their official transcript.
 Students will be notified of the degree or certificate earned and will have the opportunity to apply for graduation to receive their diploma.
 Completers are no longer eligible to receive student financial assistance.